xpertopensourcegh/harness-core-ui/src/3rd-party/README.md

 - It can be toggled on/off using build system or global variable overrides.
 - It can be turned off completely under on-prems.
-- It can be removed without business functionality impact (for example `Logger` uses Bugsnag but if Bugsnag is not available, Logger still works fine).
+- It can be removed without impacting business functionalities (for example `Logger` uses Bugsnag but if Bugsnag is not available, Logger still works fine).